I-hope1/mod-tools/README_en.md

 ## ReviewElement

 - Displays a list of elements, double-click to copy the element to a js variable
+- Select untouchable elements.
+- + Mobile: Touch screen with another finger to filter the current element.
+  + Computer: Press ` F` to filter the current element.
 - Press `i` on the element to display the details (Open the `ShowInfoWindow`).
   ![reviewElement](./screenshots/review_element.png)